There used to be many products that served us for a very long time, very well. Now, one single device—the smartphone—has made them redundant!

 I also know of many, many people who have stopped wearing a watch, because a smartphone is with them more consistently an predictably than even a watch!
 I still remember my first mobile phone (not a smartphone), that I purchased while working in Delhi, in 1999.
-It was an Alcatel phone and only after buying it did I realize that it didn’t tell the time.
+It was a Siemens C25 phone and only after buying it did I realize that it didn’t tell the time.
 It did not have a clock!!
 And all the Nokia phones around me in office had this simple thing!

 Or, the calculator!
 Casio continues to make calculators, but for most daily use-case, we end up using the smartphone.

 Software-based equivalents (that is, the phone uses a software-based equivalent of the original single-use product):